matt-fevold/webbreaker/docs/README.md

         </ul>
         </p>
         <p>
         Questions?
 Concerns?
-Please contact us in our Hipchat room, &quot;WebBreaker Activity&quot;, or <a href="mailto:webbreaker-no-reply@target.com">email us</a>.
+Please contact us in our Slack channel, &quot;WebBreaker Activity&quot;, or <a href="mailto:webbreaker-no-reply@example.com">email us</a>.
         </p>
         <p>
         Want to manage your subscription to these emails?
 Use <a href="http://wiki.example.com/tgtwiki/index.php/GroupID">GroupID</a>, and